RobotLocomotion/drake/geometry/profiling/README.md

 6. Run this profiling example.

-Instead of the default rigid bowl, it can optionally use a rigid ball, a rigid box, or a rigid cylinder.
-Instead of the default soft ball, it can use a soft box or a soft cylinder.
+Instead of the default rigid bowl, it can optionally use a rigid ball, a rigid box, a rigid cylinder or a rigid capsule.
+Instead of the default soft ball, it can use a soft box, a soft cylinder or a soft capsule.

 - default rigid bowl and default soft ball,
 ```